SirGarhi/garhis-grotto-foundry/docs/character_paths/Cillian.md

 ### Javelin Launcher (Prosthetic Arm)
 * As a Bonus Action, a Javelin Launcher can be deployed from the arm or stowed back within the arm.
 * The Javelin Launcher is a unique weapon that does not gain a bonus from *any* ability score.
-* It fires specialized Mini Javelins as ammunition but does not have the loading property.
-It has the following properties:
+* It has the following properties:
 	* Base Bonus – 3
 	* Attack Bonus – Base Bonus + Proficiency Bonus
 	* Damage – 1d8 + Base Bonus [Piercing]
 	* Range – 60/180
 * The Base Bonus can be upgraded by gaining additional Path Features.
+* The Javelin Launcher fires specialized Mini Javelins as ammunition but does not have the loading property.
+	* Mini Javelins can be crafted from crossbow bolts using any of Smith's Tools, Tinker's Tools, or Woodcaver's Tools.
+	* With one hours worth of work, which can be done over a Short Rest, you can convert 40 Crossbow Bolts in to 20 Mini Javelins.
+	* Mini Javelins can also be made with raw materials, converting 4 Common Branches and 1 Common Ingot in to 20 Mini Javelins over the same 1 hour period.
 ### Rapid Reaction Shield (Prosthetic Arm)
 * This ability is only available when the Javelin Launcher is stowed.
 * When hit with an attack you can use your Reaction to extend a shield from the arm.
 * You gain +2 AC against the triggering attack, potentially causing it to miss.
-### Manuver: Superior Reaction Shield (Rapid Reaction Shield)
+### Maneuver: Superior Reaction Shield (Rapid Reaction Shield)
 * This Maneuver is only available when the Javelin Launcher is stowed.
 * When hit with an attack, you can use your Reaction to unleash this maneuver.
 * Roll a Superiority Die and add the number rolled +2 as a bonus to your AC.
 * This bonus is applied against the triggering attack and persists until the start of your next turn.
 ### Witcher Kit
 Cillian has a specialized toolkit with the following properties:
-* Proficiency – Your proficiency level wikth the kit is determined by the highest aptitude you have from among Alchemist's Supplies, Poisoner's Kit, and Herbalism Kit.
+* Proficiency – Your proficiency level with the kit is determined by the highest aptitude you have from among Alchemist's Supplies, Poisoner's Kit, and Herbalism Kit.
 * Multifunction – This kit can serve the purpose of Alchemist's Supplies, a Poisoner's Kit, or an Herbalism Kit.
 * Theoretical – All uses of this kit are based off your Intelligence Ability.
 ### [Potion Serums](../potion_serums.md)